KaanUzun1/KaanUzun1/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on becoming a good developler
-- 🌱 I’m currently learning as many things about coding as possible
+- 🌱 I’m currently learning as many things about coding as possible :smile:

 <!--
 **KaanUzun1/KaanUzun1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.